 After years of working with watercolors she applied the technique to acrylics – diluting every brushstroke with water for thin, thin layers, and she had found her style, and a new home outside of Washington D.C. at the age of 20.

 She works the same way as the old masters, one brushstroke at a time, without any shortcuts.
 With their detailed and realistic look, pet portraits take 40-80 hours over a stretch of a few weeks but each finished painting is a culmination of Erica’s 30 years of dedication in the studio and the blend of her two cultures.
 She brings all this to every brushstroke.
 More, she brings her whole heart.

-She lives in Reston, Virginia, outside of Washington, D.C. with her college sweetheart (another creative), their three year old son, Mason, baby daughter, Elise, and their two cats, Rasmus and Lola, who often joins her in the studio.
+She lives in Richmond, Virginia, with her college sweetheart (another creative) and their son and daughter.
+Their two cats, Rasmus and Lola, who often joins her in the studio.